What Is A Ceiling Joist? [Update 2025]

-Ceiling joists play a vital role in the structural support system of homes.
-However, there seems to be a lot of confusion around the actual function of these specific joists.
+Ceiling joists play a critical role in the structural systems of homes.
+And, there is a lot of confusion surrounding the function of these particular joists.

-Read on to learn more from a structural engineering point of view.
+We will give you our opinion on the subject from a structural engineering point of view.

 What is a Ceiling Joist-